 Field-hunting tip

-Look in sedimentary nitrate deposits country — that is the host setting where chanabayaite typically forms.
+Look in sedimentary nitrate deposits country, the host setting where chanabayaite typically forms.
 If you start seeing nitratine, darapskite, halite in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular crusts habit, so train your eye for that shape before scanning the outcrop.